Part 2: Calibration & Imaging of J1849+3024

 ← back to top

-• Take a look at step 4 in your skeleton file.
-You should see that we are going to use gaincal to derive our delay corrections.
-This multi purpose task can be used in a miriad of ways to calibrate your data.
+• Refer to step 4 in your skeleton file.
+You should see that we will use gaincal to derive our delay corrections.
+This multipurpose task can be employed in a myriad of ways to calibrate your data.

 ### 4) Refine delay calibration